laggykiller/sticker-convert/README.md

 Pre-compiled releases available for Windows and MacOS.
 Docker image is also available for Linux version, which could be used for running CLI

+You may [try this repo out in Google Colab](https://colab.research.google.com/github/laggykiller/sticker-convert/blob/master/sticker_convert_colab.ipynb) (Requires Google account), which you can run the code on cloud (without downloading) and get the result from Google Drive.

 Currently supports Signal, Telegram, WhatsApp (Create .wastickers), Line (Download only), Kakao (Download only)

 Supports static and animated stickers, with transparency support